adamralph/minver/README.md

 When you want to release a version of your software, whether it's a pre-release, RTM, patch, or anything else, simply create a tag with a name which is a valid [SemVer 2.0](https://semver.org/spec/v2.0.0.html) version and build your projects.
 MinVer will apply the version to the assemblies and packages.
 (If you like to prefix your tag names, see the [FAQ](#can-i-prefix-my-tag-names).)

+_NOTE: The MinVer package reference should normally include `PrivateAssets="All"`.
+See [NuGet docs](https://docs.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files#controlling-dependency-assets) for more info.
+If you install MinVer using an IDE or tool, this should be done for you automatically._

 ## How it works

 When the current commit is tagged with a version, the tag is used as-is.